 Faculty teach and research important topics in Political Science, including Canadian foreign policy, constitutional law, criminal justice policy, digital politics, gender and politics, immigration and diversity policy, Indigenous politics and identity, international security, judicial politics, Latin American politics, nationalism and ethnic identity, North American regional governance and economic integration, regional economic development, theories of democracy and political inclusion, and voting behaviour.

 Our teaching emphasizes ‘transferable’, career-relevant skills, such as critical thinking, clear and coherent writing, working in a team and verbal communication through our small group seminars.

 As important as the learning that takes place inside the classroom is the learning that takes place within the Brock community, the Niagara community and the global community.
 We offer one of Canada’s largest co-op programs, giving students valuable paid work placements, as well as internship opportunities while earning a course credit.
 We actively encourage students to get involved, whether it be by joining a club on campus or volunteering in the community and abroad.
-All of these activities provide contacts and experiences that can potentially open doors to future careers after graduation.
+All of these activities provide contacts and experiences that may open doors to future careers after graduation.

 Many Political Science students go on to successful careers in law and government (Federal, Provincial, Municipal), policy analysis, social work, business, teaching, journalism, security services (including policing) and the growing field of intelligence analysis.

 Thank you for your interest in our Department, and we encourage you to contact us or visit us if you are in the area.
 We offer excellent and personalized academic advising, and welcome any questions you may have about the undergraduate or graduate programs we offer.